Chiari Decompression Surgery

 What This Page Is and Isn’t

 This page offers a plain-language explanation of Chiari decompression surgery and what I learned as a patient who had it performed alongside an occipital to C3 fusion.
+It is written for people trying to understand what Chiari decompression surgery is, why it is recommended, and what recovery can actually look like from the inside.

 What I share here comes from lived experience, a path I can point to because I walked it.
 This is not medical or surgical advice, and it does not replace consultation with a qualified healthcare professional or your surgical team.
 Every surgical experience is different.
 What follows is mine.